rmbashirov/rgbd-kinect-pose/readme.md

 The output of our module is in [SMPL-X](https://smpl-x.is.tue.mpg.de) parametric body mesh model:
 - RNN estimates body pose from joints detected by [Azure Kinect Body Tracking API](https://docs.microsoft.com/en-us/azure/kinect-dk/body-joints)
-- For hand and face pose (face expression and jaw pose) we crop from rgb image:
+- For face (expression and jaw) and hand pose we crop from rgb image:
   - for hand model we use [minimal-hand](https://github.com/CalciferZh/minimal-hand)
   - our face NN takes [media-pipe](https://google.github.io/mediapipe/solutions/face_mesh.html) keypoints as input